freddy1301/framework-13-eq/README.md

 #### Internal V2.json
 New Generation of the first Version.
 I may will be tweaking some little things in the future.

+### Installation

+Copy .json File into ~/.config/easyeffects/output and load it in EasyEffects